vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step7.md

 `kubectl describe pod $POD_NAME -n demo`{{execute}}

-Look for a line in the Events as such
+Look for a line in the `Events` as such
 ```
 Normal  Pulled     77s   kubelet, minikube  Successfully pulled image "registry.gitlab.com/vikas-poddar-slalom/my-nodejs-app:1.0.703238796"
 ```
-Compare that the image version is the latest image in your registry in Gitlab.
+Verify that the image version from the logs is the latest image in your registry in Gitlab.

 *If you think back to Step 5, we added an image pull secret.
 Flux transparently uses that secret to monitor for updated images*

 ## 5. Verify the new deployment

-The new image has a new endpoint to get user by ID.
+The new image has a new endpoint to get a user by ID.
 Let's hit this new endpoint.

 `export CIP=$(kubectl get services -n demo -l "app=nodeapp" -o jsonpath="{.items[0].spec.clusterIP}")`{{execute}}